daan1392/mcmc_inference/README.md

 # MCMC Inference
 Markov Chain Monte Carlo (MCMC) framework to infer nuclear data from both microscopic energy dependent and integral experiments.
 Surrogate models are built per experiment using Gaussian Processes with the 80/20 rule for testing.
-This work was build upon scripts from @Sarah Maccario.
+This work was build upon scripts from a PhD student at EPFL, Sarah Maccario.
 Microscopic experiments could be included due to the help of Pablo Pérez-Maroto.

 ## Features
+- Generate training data (perturbed ACE files, )
 - Train Gaussian Process (GP) surrogates for each experiment included
 - Run MCMC inference using the GPs
 - Plot prior and posterior responses